-The office administrator (or in their absence the (or in their absence the Administration Assistant or Finance Assistant) must take the registers and visitors book.
+The office administrator (or in their absence the Administration Assistant or Finance Assistant) must take the registers and visitors book.

-Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers are safely out of the building.
+Staff must report to the senior member of staff to confirm whether or not all of their pupils/ visitors/ volunteers are safely out of the building.